Information about Sto. Niño de Pandacan Parish

 Sto.
 Niño de Pandacan Parish is a Roman Catholic church located along Jesus Street in Pandacan, Manila.
-Established over 300 years ago, it officially became a became a parish on November 23, 1712, with Fr.
+Established over 300 years ago, it officially became a parish on November 23, 1712, with Fr.
 Diego de Villalba as its parish priest of the Franciscan order.

-According to legend, the first parish was erected near the Pasig river where the image of a mahogany Sto.
-Nino or Holy Child was found by children playing near a water hole.
+According to legend, the first parish was erected near the Pasig river, where the image of a mahogany Sto.
+Nino, or Holy Child, was found by children playing near a water hole.

 It is said that the wooden image of the Holy Child kept on returning to the same spot even after elders attempted to transfer it to another parish nearby.
-Townsfolk began to revere the area and built a nipa hut on it to house the wooden image.
+Townsfolk began to revere the area and built a nipa hut to house the wooden image.